Neoproterozoic oxygenation event: Nitrogen isotopes

-Sulphur isotopes
+Sulfur isotopes

-Seawater sulphate δ34S values, which saw a gradual increase over most of the Neoproterozoic punctuated by major drops during glaciations, show a significant positive excursion during the Ediacaran, with a corresponding decrease in pyritic δ34S.
-High fractionation rates between sulphate and sulphide indicate an increase in the availability of sulphate in the water column, which in turn is indicative of increased reaction of pyrite with oxygen.
-In addition, genetic evidence points to the occurrence of a radiation of non-photosynthetic sulphide-reducing bacteria during the Neoproterozoic.
-Through bacterial sulphur disproportionation, such bacteria further deplete marine sulphide of heavier sulphur isotopes.
+Seawater sulfate δ34S values, which saw a gradual increase over most of the Neoproterozoic punctuated by major drops during glaciations, show a significant positive excursion during the Ediacaran, with a corresponding decrease in pyritic δ34S.
+High fractionation rates between sulfte and sulfide indicate an increase in the availability of sulfate in the water column, which in turn is indicative of increased reaction of pyrite with oxygen.
+In addition, genetic evidence points to the occurrence of a radiation of non-photosynthetic sulfide-reducing bacteria during the Neoproterozoic.
+Through bacterial sulfur disproportionation, such bacteria further deplete marine sulfide of heavier sulfur isotopes.
 Because such bacteria require significant amounts of oxygen to survive, an oxygenation event during the Neoproterozoic raising oxygen concentrations to over 5-18% of modern levels is believed to have been a necessary prerequisite for the diversification of these microorganisms.

 Strontium isotopes

-δ13C can only reliably indicate changes in net primary productivity and oxygenation if the rates of weathering into the oceans and carbon dioxide outgassing remain constant or increase, since a decrease in either of these could cause a positive δ13C excursion through continued preferential biological consumption of carbon-12 by existing communities while the supply of available carbon decreased, without indicating an increase in primary productivity and oxygen production.
+δ13C can reliably indicate changes in net primary productivity and oxygenation if the rates of weathering into the oceans and carbon dioxide outgassing remain constant or increase, since a decrease in either of these could cause a positive δ13C excursion through continued preferential biological consumption of carbon-12 by existing communities while the supply of available carbon decreased, without indicating an increase in primary productivity and oxygen production.
 The ratio of strontium-87 to strontium-86 is used as a determinant of the relative contribution of continental weathering to the ocean's nutrient supply; an increase in this ratio, as observed throughout the Neoproterozoic and into the Cambrian until reaching a peak at the end of the Cambrian, suggests a rise in continental weathering and bolsters evidence from carbon isotope ratios for high oxygenation in this interval of time.